imenyoo2/ctf_writeups/akasecCTF 2024/yapping.md

 ### user input
 the user input is provided in the form of chunks of 8 bytes, the last iteration is when `i > 105` and that will be when `i == 112`, so we can overflow the buffer but we only have 4 bytes after the buffer to override.

-when we examine the assembly code we find that `i` is at the position `RBP - 0x4` and read buffer is at `RBP - 0x70` meaning that `i` is lower in the stack so we can override it.
+when we examine the assembly code we find that `i` is at the position `RBP - 0x4` and `buffer` is at `RBP - 0x70` meaning that `i` is lower in the stack so we can override it.

 now that we control the loop counter, we can override the return value by calculating the offset between `buffer` and the return value and override `i` accordingly.